-Affiliated with the Town of Weston, Susan instructs private classical piano performance in her Boston studio, or at your home in select Wellesley, Weston, Wayland, and Newton MA locations, call781.864.9090.
+Instructor for the town of Weston, MA, Susan instructs private classical piano performance in her Boston studio, or at your home in select Wellesley, Weston, Wayland, and Newton MA locations.
+CALL 781.864.9090.

 Chuck Todd (reporter) notes a connection between years of practice and competition and what he calls the “drive for perfection.”

 DRIVE TO SUCCEED

 Renowned Microsoft entrepreneur, Paul Allen, believes that in both music and programming, “something is pushing you to look beyond what currently exists and express yourself in a new way.”

 Mr. Wolfensohn, who ran the World Bank, believes music is a “hidden language” that enhances one’s ability to connect disparate or even contradictory ideas.
 Music helped him understand “the culture of people, as distinct from their balance sheet.”

 “To learn to read, you need to have a good working memory, the ability to disambiguate speech sounds, make sound-to-meaning connections,” said Kraus (Northwestern University).
 “Each one of these things really seems to be strengthened with active engagement in playing a musical instrument.”

 A well-known Canadian study supports the idea that music study may do more for kids than many realize.
 It exercises parts of the brain useful in mathematics, spatial intelligence and other intellectual pursuits.